AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/salesforce-activities-attribution.md

 ![](assets/5.png)

-you will probably want to place these new touchpoints into their appropriate [Marketing Channel](https://experience.adobe.com/#/marketo-measure/MyAccount/Business?busView=false&id=10#/!/MyAccount/Business/Account.Settings.SettingsHome?tab=Channels.Online%20Channels){target="_blank"}.
+You will probably want to place these new touchpoints into their appropriate [Marketing Channel](https://experience.adobe.com/#/marketo-measure/MyAccount/Business?busView=false&id=10#/!/MyAccount/Business/Account.Settings.SettingsHome?tab=Channels.Online%20Channels){target="_blank"}.
 Do that by defining the Channel with its new Campaign mapping that was just created.

 >[!TIP]
 >